Southwest Detroit, Michigan

 Frankie gathered his thoughts, trying his best to explain.

 “That was a place in the woods where we used to do high magic, call on spirits, among other things.
 Ramon, you wanted to see and I showed you.
 I regret it now.
 I was involved in something that I didn’t understand, but I thought I did at the time.
 The deeper I got into it the more lies I could see.
 I got out before it got to where I would be stuck forever.
 But Ramon, I’m telling you, it was who I said it was behind that tree.”

 “I can’t believe you buy that bullshit.
 You just said you saw lies.”

 “Yes, lies.
 But they are mixed with truth.
 The spirit world is real, Ramon.”

 “Who is Samantha Vring?”

 “I haven’t heard that name in years.
 It’s not her real name.
 No one knows her real name.
 How did you learn of her?”

 “She’s involved in Araceli’s kidnapping.
 Who is she?”

 “Oh shit.
 She’ not someone you want mess with.
-She’s very high level.
+She’s very high level in occult circles and a business woman.
 She owns a big house over near Harlan’s Ridge.”